-Shibas are adored because they look like foxes, with their pointed ears, red coats, and black noses.
-They first came to the United States in the 1950s, but they've been gaining popularity in recent years.
-Here are more interesting facts about the Shiba Inu:
+Shiba Inus bear a startling resemblance to foxes, with their pointed ears, red coats, and black noses.
+They first came to the United States in the 1950s, but they’ve been gaining popularity in recent years.
+Learn more about this interesting breed.

 Shibas have been used for hunting both small and large game.
 Because they are small, they’re good at flushing birds and other small game out of the bushes.
 Shibas are rugged dogs that survived for thousands of years in the mountainous regions of Japan.

 3. This is one of the most popular breeds in Japan.

 Shibas are currently one of the most popular companion dogs in Japan, and they were declared a national treasure of the country.
 Many Shibas have become Instagram or YouTube sensations in Japan.

 4. The origin of their name is a mystery.